-When looking for a computing device, there are many options out there.
-Two of those options include a full fledged computer system (either desktop or laptop) and a tablet.
+Consumers have a wide array of options when purchasing a computing device.
+Two of those options include a full-fledged computer system (either desktop or laptop) and a tablet.
 Both can provide computing capabilities, run software and perform other tasks, but there are many factors to consider between the two options.
 Below is a chart to highlight some important factors to consider including the pros and cons of each device.

 |Cost||Prices for a computer (desktop or laptop) can vary widely, depending on its capabilities, storage, and other features Prices can range from $400 to $2000.||Tablets can also vary in price based on power and various features, but not as much as computers.
 Prices can be $150 to $500 in most cases, with a few models ranging up to $600 to $800.|

-Most users today will have both a tablet and computer in their homes and use a tablet for browsing the Internet, reading e-mail, and other small jobs and then a computer for more complicated projects or work.
-If you are trying to decide between only a tablet or a computer, also consider a hybrid computer which offers the best of both a laptop and tablet.
+Today, many people have a tablet and computer and use a tablet for browsing the Internet and other small jobs and a computer for more complicated projects.
+If you're trying to decide between only a tablet or computer, also consider a hybrid computer that offers the best of both.